realm/realm-swift/README.md

 Objective-C
 ===========

-This README file explains how to build and install the TightDB language binding for Objective-C. It assumes that the TightDB core library has already been installed.
+This README file explains how to build and install the Realm language binding for Objective-C. It assumes that the Realm core library has already been installed.